Bamscrown/New-York-Property-Sales-Analysis/README.md

 - 40% of Properties acquired  in the New York within this period was by inheritance
 - Property business in Borough 5 is not thriving
 - Properties in Tax Category 3 are not being sold, this may be due to government  policies on properties in this category
-- No sigificant differnece in the property type sold across the Borough
+- No sigificant differnece in the property type sold across all Borough

 ### Recommendations